-Editor’s Note: Since this post, I have found what I believe to be the best buttermilk biscuit and wrote about it here.
+Editor’s Note: Since this post, I have found what I believe to be the best buttermilk biscuit and wrote about it here and included a video tutorial.
+These are awesome, when you’re looking for flakey.
+Go to the buttermilk biscuit for fluffy.

 The saddest thing in the history of my husband’s family is the lost art of Southern cooking.
 The memories of Meemaw and her wood burning stove that turned out biscuits seven days a week is so legendary that no one has dared attempt to compete with her, until now.
 I never met her.
 I never ate a single biscuit from the farmhouse, but I’ve heard enough about them to miss them, to yearn for them, and to feel a bit cheated that she got so busy as the boss of her own kitchen, she never took the time to pass her craft down.